 What complications can occur with Turner syndrome?

 My daughter has been diagnosed with Turner syndrome.
 Now what?

 Turner syndrome is usually not inherited, but it is genetic.
 It is caused by a random error that leads to a missing X chromosome in the sperm or egg of a parent.

-Only about 1% of pregnancies in which the fetus has Turner syndrome result in live births.
-The others end in miscarriage.1
+Very few pregnancies in which the fetus has Turner Syndrome result in live births.
+Most end in early pregnancy loss.1

 Most women with Turner syndrome cannot get pregnant naturally.
 In one study, as many as 40% of women with Turner syndrome got pregnant using donated eggs.2 However, pregnant women with Turner syndrome are at increased risk for high blood pressure during pregnancy, which can result in complications, including preterm birth and fetal growth restriction.